1986 United States Senate election in California

 The 1986 United States Senate election in California took place on November 4, 1986.
 Incumbent Democratic U.S. Senator Alan Cranston narrowly won re-election to a fourth and final term over Republican U.S. Congressman Ed Zschau.
+This was the last time where both major party nominees for the Class 3 Senate seat in California were men until 2022.